openvinotoolkit/openvino/docs/articles_en/about_openvino/additional_resources/telemetry_information.md

 @sphinxdirective

 .. meta::
-   :description: Learn about OpenVINO™ telemetry, that with your explicit consent
-                 collects only usage data to simplify debugging and further development.
+   :description: Learn about OpenVINO™ telemetry, that collects anonymous usage data for the purpose of improving OpenVINO™ tools.

-To facilitate debugging and further development, OpenVINO™ asks its users for a permission to collect telemetry data.
-It will not be collected without an explicit consent on your part and will cover only OpenVINO™ usage information.
+To facilitate debugging and further development, OpenVINO™ collects anonymous telemetry data.
+Anonymous telemetry data is collected by default, but you can stop data collection anytime by running the command ``opt_in_out --opt_out``.
 It does not extend to any other Intel software, hardware, website usage, or other products.

 Google Analytics is used for telemetry purposes.
 Refer to